smimram/GETCO2022/index.md

 evasiveness conjecture for graphs on $2p$-vertices.
 -->

+#### 15:30 -- 16:10 C. Calk, E. Goubault and P. Malbos: _Persistence and the classification of directed spaces_ {#calk}

+In this work, we explore links between natural homology and persistent homology.
+The former is an algebraic invariant of directed spaces, which constitute a semantic model of concurrent programs.
+The latter was developed in the context of topological data analysis, and extracts topological properties of point-cloud data sets while eliminating noise.
+In both approaches, the evolution homological properties are tracked through a sequence of inclusions of usual topological spaces.
+Exploiting this similarity, we show that natural homology may be considered a persistence object, and may be calculated as a colimit of uni-dimensional persistent homologies along traces.
+Finally, we suggest further links and avenues of future work in this direction.

 #### 15:30--16:10 M. Przybylski and M. Mrozek: _The Szymczak functor on the category of finite relations_ {#przybylski}

 The Szymczak functor is a tool used to construct Conley index for discrete-time